lujor20/CITS3200_Project/README.md

   + <https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-install-software>

 **Note: If installing on a university computer, you will need to contact the University IT department for temporary admin privileges in order to install the above requirements**

+Once all the requirements are installed and the code within this repo downloaded, we can start the steps below.

 ### 1. Delete the virtual environment